nigelp/Zentara-Code/docs/predefined-agents-user-guide.md

 When multiple agents have the same name, the system uses this priority order:

 1. **System Agents** (Highest Priority)
-   - Built into Roo Code
+   - Built into Zentara Code
    - Maintained by the development team
    - Cannot be overridden